sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 1. In Visual Studio, click **File->Open->Project/Solution**.
 Browse to **c:\buildworkshop\HealthClinic.biz** and open **04_Demos_NativeXamarinApps.sln**.

-    Once the solution is open, you may be prompted to configure a Xamarin Mac agent.
-Since we don't have one for the workshop, you can check the **Don't show this again** checkbox and click **OK**:
+1. Once the solution is open, you may be prompted to configure a Xamarin Mac agent.
+Since we don't have one for the workshop, you can check the **Don't show this again** checkbox and click **OK**.

     ![The Xamarin Mac Agent Dialog](Images/vs-mac-agent.png "The Xamarin Mac Agent Dialog")